aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 1. 2 Fortinet FortiGate firewall licenses (Evaluation licenses adequate) (can be added in future) (if firewalls are to be deployed)
 2. We also recommend at least 20 unique email ALIASES associated with a single mailbox, never used before to open AWS accounts, such that you do not need to request new email aliases every time you need to create a new AWS account.
-3. You additionally require email addresses for the following additionaly purposes (these can be existing monitored mailboxes and do not need to be unique):
+3. You additionally require email addresses for the following additionally purposes (these can be existing monitored mailboxes and do not need to be unique):
    - Accelerator execution (state machine) notification events (1 address)
    - High, Medium and Low security alerts (3 addresses if you wish to segregate alerts)
    - Budget notifications